jphenri/jphenri.com/index.md

 ## Projects

 ### [ChezGerry1958.com](https://chezgerry1958.com)
-[ChezGerry1958.com](https://chezgerry1958.com) is a site dedicated to shoe restoration services with a focus on flat welted soles.
+Chez Gerry 1958 is a site dedicated to shoe restoration services with a focus on flat welted soles.
 The project involved setting up a user-friendly interface, optimizing the site for search engines, and implementing secure payment gateways.

 #### Key Features:
 - **User Interface**: Designed a clean and intuitive interface for easy navigation.